 As soon as you know the theory and start practicing it, the easier the method becomes and the quicker you will improve.

 Linear training courses are run at the start and end of the domestic cricket season.
-Each course is five hours long and includes both theory and practical training.
+Each course is split over 3 days of three hours each and includes both theory and practical training.

 Trainee scorers are provided with a training manual and blank scoresheets.
-A certificate of attendance is given to all scorers who complete the linear course and qualification is achieved once scorers have completed the course, followed by six months’ practical scoring experience with a Club or School and successfully passed the Linear Intermediate Exam.
+A certificate of attendance is given to all scorers who complete the linear course and qualification is achieved once scorers have completed the course, followed by six months’ practical scoring experience with a Club or School and successfully passed the CSA Level D Exam.

 Qualified linear scorers will only be eligible for appointment to provincial matches once the above criteria have been met.